Hurricane Maria strengthens again as it heads toward Turks and Caicos

 "The need is great," Philmore Mullin, head of Antigua and Barbuda's National Office of Disaster Services, said.
 "Damage is severe and widespread.
 We know of casualties, but not in detail.
 We've heard of many missing, but we just don't know much at the moment."

 A flight Wednesday over the island nation revealed that the storm showed no mercy.
-CNN saw thousands of trees, snapped and strewn across the landscape, the island was stripped of vegetation.
+CNN saw thousands of trees, snapped and strewn across the landscape, the island stripped of vegetation.

 CNN also saw evidence of dozens of landslides, although not in population centers.
 The usually blue green seas in many places are now a muddy brown from the earth swept down hillsides and into the water.